waynegibson/project-monorepo/README.md

 # project-monorepro

 This monorepo is used to mock, test and implement nodejs projects.
+It uses pnpm as the package mananger.

 ## Apps